 Students may always opt to take their courses fully online if this makes them feel more comfortable.

-When will I be able to see my July or August schedule?
+When will I be able to see my schedule?

-July schedules are available to view in Full Sail One, and Academic Advisors are prepared to assist with changes if needed.
-August schedules will be available soon - please contact [email protected] with any questions.
+September schedules are available to view now in Full Sail One, and October schedules will be available on September 23.
+Academic Advisors are prepared to assist with changes if needed - please contact [email protected] with any questions.

 How can I work with my Advisor?